anesh-ml/youtube_comment_intent/README.md

 - Get to know the top N comments for each category.
 - **Note:** It does not return exactly top N comments rather it returns all the comments that contain the top N words.

+## Output

+- Here is the suggestions/ideas give by the youtube users about s7 and ipad pro

 ## Requirements

 - Youtube api